 Windows 11 deep dive: Snap Layouts and Snap Groups

-We’re quickly approaching October 5th, which is the release date for Windows 11.
-Soon, many of us will be using this new operating system, and there’s quite a bit that’s new if you’ve been using Windows 10.
-If you’re a Windows Insider, you’re probably aware of the many new features already available in preview.
-But for everyone else, we’re here to help by giving you a look at what’s new in Windows 11.
+Windows 11 is now widely available, but it’s still new for many of us.
+While Windows Insiders are continuously testing new features in preview, most users won’t know everything that’s new.
+We’re here to help by giving you a look at what’s new in Windows 11.
 This article will focus on Snap Layouts and Snap Groups, two new multitasking features in Windows 11.

 These two new features build on top of Snap Assist, which was one of most useful features in Windows 10 (personally speaking, at least).
 While that gave you some options for easily snapping windows next to each other, Windows 11 makes it even easier and gives you more options too.
 Let’s take a look at what Snap Layouts and Groups bring to the table.

 How to use Snap Layouts on Windows 11

 Windows 11 makes snapping apps a much more discoverable experience compared to Windows 10.
 Before, you could drag an app to the edges of the screen to snap it to the side, or drag it closer to the corners of the screen to split the screen into four.
 With Windows 11, you can snap much more easily by hovering your mouse over the restore button on an app’s title bar.
 When you do this, you’ll see a few recommendations for snap layouts.

 These layouts let you organize apps on your screen in different ways, and you can also choose which one of the slots in a layout the current app should take.
 You’ll see different layouts depending on the orientation and pixel density of your monitor, too.
 These are also far more layouts than you could have on Windows 10.
 You can have three apps side-by-side, and with different widths too.